Julia Glenn

 Julie Leven

-In Summer 2024, we are thrilled to be joined by so many of your favorite familiar artists, along with celebrated artists performing with us for the first time.
+In Summer 2025, we are thrilled to be joined by so many of your favorite familiar artists, along with celebrated artists performing with us for the first time.
 We welcome them all and we welcome you as you join us.
 Meanwhile, we will maintain the bios of Aston Magna artists, to remind you of the depth and breadth of Aston Magna’s extensive talent over the decades and in coming seasons!

 Daniel Stepner

-For three decades as Aston Magna’s Artistic Director, Daniel Stepner has programmed and led vocal and instrumental music dating from 1589 through the 1850s – with occasional forays both earlier and later — always featuring period instruments and vocal styles.
-The Aston Magna Music Festival’s repertoire has ranged from music for solo violin to baroque and early opera, such as Monteverdi’s L’incoronazione di Poppea, Purcell’s Dido and Aeneas, and Mozart’s Bastien und Bastienne.
+Daniel Stepner, Artistic Director, violin.
+For more than three decades as Aston Magna’s Artistic Director, Daniel Stepner has programmed and led vocal and instrumental music dating from 1589 through the 1850s – with occasional forays both earlier and later — always featuring period instruments and vocal styles.
+The Aston Magna Music Festival’s repertoire has ranged from music for solo violin to early opera, such as Monteverdi’s “L’incoronazione di Poppea,” Purcell’s “Dido and Aeneas,” and Mozart’s “Bastien und Bastienne;” and rare oratorios such as Scarlatti’s “Humanitá e Lucifero” and Handel’s “The Triumph of Time and Truth.”

 Mr. Stepner was a founding member of the Boston Museum Trio at the Museum of Fine Arts and first violinist of the Lydian String Quartet at Brandeis University.
 He has held concertmasterships with the Handel and Haydn Society, the Boston Early Music Festival Orchestra and Boston Baroque.
 For six years he was assistant concertmaster and frequent soloist of the Orchestra of the Eighteenth Century, based in Holland.
 As a touring musician he has played in 11 countries in Western Europe and the former Soviet Union and throughout Australia and the United States.
 He is Professor Emeritus at Brandeis University, was a Preceptor in Music at Harvard University for 20 years, and enjoyed guest teaching stints at The Eastman School, The Longy School of Music, New England Conservatory, Boston University and Smith College.

 In solo recital, chamber, theatrical and orchestral settings, he has performed music from the Renaissance through 2018.
 Mr. Stepner is featured on over 60 commercial recordings, including the Sonatas and Partitas of J.S.
-Bach, the Late Quartets of Beethoven, the five Violin Sonatas of Charles Ives, (with pianist John Kirkpatrick), and major chamber works of Schubert, Brahms, John Harbison, Peter Child and Yehudi Wyner.
-For Aston Magna, he has led recordings of cantatas of J. S. Bach, chamber works of Mozart and Schubert, an acclaimed recording of Handel’s oratorio, The Triumph of Time and Truth, and Monteverdi’s pioneering opera L’Orfeo.
-Stepner is a native of Wisconsin, and his major teachers were Steven Staryk in Chicago, Nadia Boulanger in France and Broadus Erle at Yale, where he earned a Doctor of Musical Arts degree.
+Bach, the Late Quartets of Beethoven, the five Violin Sonatas of Charles Ives, (with pianist John Kirkpatrick), and major chamber works of Beethoven, Brahms, John Harbison, Peter Child and Yehudi Wyner.
+For Aston Magna, he has led recordings of cantatas of J. S. Bach, chamber works of Marais, Mozart, Schubert, an acclaimed recording of “The Triumph of Time and Truth,” and of Monteverdi’s pioneering opera “L’Orfeo.”
+His novel “Orpheus in Jerusalem” was published last year by Olympia Publishers in London.

 Julie Andrijeski